Sea Sand for the Construction Industry

 In addition to these environmental consequences, sand extraction also has a high potential for conflict.
 In the meantime a huge black market has developed around the precious resource.
 In India, for example, the sand mafia is the country’s largest criminal organization, illegally mining and selling 2 billion tons of sand annually.
 That’s nine times the amount of sand mined in Germany.
 In Morocco, the sand mafia controls 45% of the sand trade and removes entire beaches.

 Studies predict there will be no beaches by 2100 if we continue to plunder the earth’s sand resources.
-We need to be aware of the sand scarcity, change our way of life and research alternatives.
+We need to be aware of the sand scarcity and change our way of life.